-Sony RX1 versus Sony RX100 II
+Sony RX1 vs RX100 II

-The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were announced, respectively, in September 2012 and June 2013.
+The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in September 2012 and June 2013.
 Both the RX1 and the RX100 II are fixed lens compact cameras that are based on a full frame (RX1) and an one-inch (RX100 II) sensor.
-The RX1 has a resolution of 24 megapixel, whereas the RX100 II provides 20 MP.
+The RX1 has a resolution of 24 megapixels, whereas the RX100 II provides 20 MP.

-Body comparison: Sony RX1 vs Sony RX100 II
+Body comparison: Sony RX1 vs RX100 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (19 percent) than the Sony RX1.
 Moreover, the RX100 II is substantially lighter (42 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the RX100 II are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.